autowarefoundation/autoware.universe/perception/lidar_centerpoint/README.md

 The lidar_centerpoint implementation requires two ONNX models as input the voxel encoder and the backbone-neck-head of the CenterPoint model, other aspects of the network, such as preprocessing operations, are implemented externally.
-Under the fork of the mmdetection3d repository, we have included a script that converts the CenterPoint model to Autoware compitible ONNX format.
+Under the fork of the mmdetection3d repository, we have included a script that converts the CenterPoint model to Autoware compatible ONNX format.
 You can find it in `mmdetection3d/tools/centerpoint_onnx_converter.py` file.

 ```bash
 python tools/centerpoint_onnx_converter.py --cfg configs/centerpoint/centerpoint_custom.py --ckpt work_dirs/centerpoint_custom/YOUR_BEST_MODEL.pth -work-dir ./work_dirs/onnx_models
 ```

-#### Create the config file for custom model
+#### Create the config file for the custom model

 Create a new config file named **centerpoint_custom.param.yaml** under the config file directory of the lidar_centerpoint node.
 Sets the parameters of the config file like point_cloud_range, point_feature_size, voxel_size, etc. according to the training config file.